July 23, 2022MAINTENANCE

 When faced with pressure from upper management to increase bottom lines, it’s not unusual for maintenance managers to go against their better judgment and keep inventory levels low across the board.
 But this is a bad move for several reasons.

 The non-availability of spare parts can cause significant financial losses in equipment downtime, unmet production targets, expedited shipment costs, and unhappy customers.
 Alternatively, following inventory management best practices yields several benefits, including:

-- Quick Responses to Emergency Repairs: No matter how intensive a preventive maintenance (PM) program a managers runs, unplanned downtime is inevitable.
-For this reason, organizations must prioritize always having the spare parts to critical machinery on hand.
+- Quick Responses to Emergency Repairs: No matter how intensive a preventive maintenance (PM) program a manager runs, unplanned downtime is inevitable.
+For this reason, organizations must prioritize always having spare parts for critical machinery on hand.
 Any asset integral to production goals, expensive to repurchase, or essential to safety falls into the “critical equipment” category.
 The quicker that maintenance technicians can restore functionality, the fewer downtime losses the business will occur.

 - Improve Metric Assessments: If you’re looking to improve your wrench time stats and your department’s overall efficiency, spare parts inventory control is vital.
-Having critical replacement parts on hand reduces employee idle time that later contributes to inaccurate wrench time assessments.
+Having critical replacement parts on hand reduces employee idle time, which later contributes to inaccurate wrench time assessments.

 - Reduce Repeat Repairs Have you ever performed a “patch job” on a broken asset?
 Essentially, you were forced to haphazardly fix something, knowing you would soon receive another work request to fix the asset properly.
 If you want to “do it right” the first time, so you don’t have to do it again for a long time, you need sufficient stock levels.